MoMS-MMSB/lipid_sorting/README.md

 And with that, we have our starting structure!

-We also quick need an index file so that we can later do seperate temperature coupling for the membrane and solvent.
+We also need to quickly make an index file so that we can later do seperate temperature coupling for the membrane and solvent.
 Run the following command:
 ```
 gmx make_ndx -f init.gro << EOF
 del 0-9